 The City entered into a note agreement with Kubota Credit for the year ended June 30, 2012 in the amount of \$8,048 for the acquisition of equipment.
-The note bears no interest and the City will pay monthly payments in the amount of \$223 for 36 months until the note is retired in October 2015.
+The note bears no interest and the City management does not believe the zero interest is a material item and therefore does not impute interest.
+The City will pay monthly payments in the amount of \$223 for 36 months until the note is retired in October 2015.
 The payments will be made through the City's general fund.
-The future debt service as of June 30, 2013 is as follows:
+The future debt service as of June 30, 2014 is as follows:

-Fiscal Year Ended June 30, Amou nt
+Fiscal Year Ended June 30, Amount

-2014 \$ 2,683

-2015 894
+2015 \$ 894

-Total \$ 3.577
+Total \$ 894